sd4483/Obsidian/Software Testing/Introduction to Software Testing.md

 When designing a White Box Test suite, the approach to take is;
 - Select a suitable code-based coverage criteria based on the understanding of what coverage criteria would be best for that particular program
 - Select a test suite that has minimal complexity meaning it uses as few resources as possible but still satisfies the coverage criteria.

+The intuition behind White Box Testing is, defining a coverage criteria and then finding a test suite that provides that coverage criteria.

 **Limitations of White box testing:**
 - Test cases are designed based on the code, which means we check the implementation but not whether the implementation covers all the specified behaviours.